openaps/docs/docs/docs/Customize-Iterate/autotune.md

 <br>

 * MAC USERS: Follow these steps instead of 1a / 1b above if you want to run autotune on your Mac.
 (Mac users can instead do the above instructions if they prefer to create a Linux virtual machine to run it on):
 * To run AutoTune using a Mac you will use the Terminal application.
 Open the Terminal application on your Mac (it is located in the Utilities application folder on your Mac).
-For more information about using Terminal see: http://openaps.readthedocs.io/en/latest/docs/Understanding OpenAPS-Overview/overview-of-build-process.html#before-you-get-started
+For more information about using Terminal see [here](<../Understanding OpenAPS-Overview/overview-of-build-process#before-you-get-started>)
 * After you open a Terminal window, copy and paste the command for each of the Mac install command steps below, and then hit the return key after you paste each command, which will execute it.
 If you are asked for a password, enter the password for your Mac.
 * Tip for New Mac Users: If you typically use a Windows machine and you keep trying to do a control-c (copy) and control-v (paste), remember, on a Mac use command-c (copy) and command-v (paste) instead.
 * For example, the first step is to install Homebrew on your Mac.
 To do this you need to copy and paste the following command from step 1.) of the Mac install commands below and then hit the return key:  `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`